The State of ENERGY STAR

 - Office buildings larger than 250,000 square feet experienced larger drops in points compared to the average – they had an average loss of 15 points, compared to an average decrease of 12 points across office buildings of all sizes.

-- The largest average reduction in points occurred in buildings that had scores of 75-79 before the update; these buildings showed an average drop of 17 points.
+- The largest average reduction in points occurred in buildings that had an ENERGY STAR score of 75-79 before the update; these buildings showed an average drop of 17 points.

 - The lowest average decrease was seen in buildings that had a score of 95 or higher before the metric change; these buildings lost an average of only 6 points.